 Color denotes the movement speed through the atmosphere and thin white lines denote direction.
 Tightly clustered white lines represent faster movement as well.

 A large, strong area of high pressure is centered over the Atlantic.
-This will push the tropical system (PTC #9) westnorthwest toward the Greater Antilles and eventually Florida.
+This will push the tropical system (PTC #9) west-

 FDEN

+Antilles and eventually Florida.